Troubleshooting#

 Right after starting the cluster or every time the database was stopped, the hubs try to reconnect.
 This could fail or take a long time to resolve (a health check should fail, causing the pod to restart).

-kubectl delete pod --wait=false -l group=manage
+kubectl rollout restart deploy -l group=manage

-kubectl delete pod --wait=false -l group=hub
+kubectl rollout restart deploy -l group=hub

 Lockups#